mattkrick/redux-optimistic-ui/README.md

   // HTTP is boring, I like sending data over sockets, the 3rd arg is a callback socket.emit(type, payload, error => {
-    // If the socket returns a callback, we know the action was a success or fail next({
+    // Create a redux action based on the result of the callback next({
       type: type + (error ? _ERROR : _SUCCESS),
       error,
       payload,
       meta: {
-        //Here's the magic: iff there was an error, revert the state, otherwise, commit it
+        //Here's the magic: if there was an error, revert the state, otherwise, commit it
         optimistic: error ? {type: REVERT, id: transactionID} : {type: COMMIT, id: transactionID}
       }
     });